SpecterOps/BloodHound/rfc/rfc-template.md

 ## 3. Considerations

-This section may contain several subsections titled with [third-level headings](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings) with sequential sub-section numbering (e.g., 3.1, 3.2, 3.3).
+This section is optional and may contain several subsections titled with [third-level headings](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings) with sequential sub-section numbering (e.g., 3.1, 3.2, 3.3).
 Each subsection should detail the specific context that was taken into account when authoring the proposal.

 #### 3.1 Recommended subsections